-CODE 17 - Assigned for any student required to isolate/quarantine and does not meet the definition of present while learning at home.
-This will be an excused absence and missed work can be made up based on the GCPS Student Handbook make-up work regulations.
+Attendance: GCPS will follow standard operating procedures for recording attendance and student absences due to illness as detailed in the Students Rights and Responsibilities Handbook.
+A code 17 (Health Exclusion) will be assigned for any student required to isolate.
+This is an excused absence and missed work can be made up based on the GCPS Student Handbook make-up work regulations.